About Us

 Members and Elders of the Bundjalung Nation have been custodians of this land for many centuries.
 They have lived in, and derived their physical and spiritual needs from the forests, rivers, lakes and streams of this beautiful region.
 Here, Bundjalung people have performed age-old ceremonies of celebration, initiation and renewal.

-We acknowledge our Indigenous community's living culture, their unique role and invaluable contribution to life in our region.
+We acknowledge our First Nations community's living culture, their unique role and invaluable contribution to life in our region.

 We pay respect to the Elders, past, present, and emerging.